aallali/Gomoku/README.md

 - [ ] : prevent the game from ending when there still a move that can break tht 5 in row
 - [ ] : make the '`Ai Suggestion`' part functional by including the moves analyse in there
 - [ ] : organize the order of game start function to avoid conflicts.
+- [ ] : improve algo to: if the oponent setup a capture, and you dont have any other good option to do except 'best by score', try to find if there is a possible move that will make the capture spot for him forbidden using 'forbidden in capture move' pattern.